Skip to main content

 • pnpm missing during build: use npm (npm install && npm run build) or install pnpm.

-• zig missing: rerun web/scripts/linux-bootstrap.sh.
+• cargo or rustc missing: rerun web/scripts/linux-bootstrap.sh.

 • pam_appl.h missing: sudo apt-get install -y libpam0g-dev.